odsti/datasets/ckd/README.md

 The file `original/chronic_kidney_disease_full.arff` contains the full source information at the top of the file.

-The data are blood tests and other measures from patients with and without chronic kidney disease.
-There are 400 rows, one per patient.
-These are patients seen over a period of about two months at a hospital in Tamil Nadu, India, maybe [Apollo Reach Karaikudi](https://www.purplehealth.com/10765-DrSoundarapandianPS).
+The data are blood tests and other measures from patients with and without CKD.
+There are 400 rows, one per patient; these are patients seen over a period of about two months at some point before July 2015, in a hospital in Tamil Nadu, India; maybe [Apollo Reach Karaikudi](https://www.purplehealth.com/10765-DrSoundarapandianPS).

+Of the 400 rows, 250 correspond to patients *with* CKD and the remaining 150 rows correspond to patients *without* CKD.
+This information is in the "Class" column of the dataset.

-L. Jerlin Rubini appears to have created the data, with the collaboration of Doctors P. Soundarapandian and P. Eswaran.
+L. Jerlin Rubini created the data, with the collaboration of Doctors P.
+Soundarapandian and P. Eswaran.
 See the original file or the link above for details.

 See the [citation request](https://archive.ics.uci.edu/ml/citation_policy.html) for the original website policy for citing datasets; please do follow that if you publish an analysis of these data.